Essential Amino Acids: A Complete Guide

 Every essential amino acid has a significant role to play in our body.

-2. Isoleucine: This branched-chain amino acid is essential for haemoglobin formation and red blood cells production.
-It also has a role in immune function, protein, fat and carb metabolism, and detoxification of nitrogenous waste like ammonia.
+This branched-chain amino acid is essential for the formation of hemoglobin and the production of red blood cells.
+It also plays a vital role in immune function, protein, fat, and carb metabolism, and detoxifying nitrogenous waste like ammonia.

-3. Leucine: Leucine is necessary for overall muscle health.
-It stimulates muscle protein synthesis, prevents muscle breakdown and encourages insulin secretion to support healthy blood sugar levels.
+Leucine is necessary for overall muscle health.
+It stimulates muscle protein synthesis, prevents muscle breakdown, and encourages insulin secretion to support healthy blood sugar levels.

-4. Lysine: This essential amino acid helps suppress anxiety levels by blocking the stress response receptors.
-Our body also utilizes lysine for collagen synthesis necessary for healthy skin, bones, joints and ligaments.
+By blocking stress response receptors, this essential amino acid assists in reducing anxiety levels.
+Our body also utilizes lysine for collagen synthesis necessary for healthy skin, bones, joints, and ligaments.
 Lysine is also believed to strengthen bone health by increasing calcium absorption and retention.

-5. Methionine: This sulphur-containing amino acid is required for tissue growth and formation, and absorption of certain powerful antioxidants like zinc, glutathione, selenium and amino acid cysteine.
+This sulfur-containing amino acid is required for tissue growth and formation.
+Furthermore, it is critical in absorbing potent antioxidants such as zinc, glutathione, selenium, and the amino acid cysteine.

-6. Phenylalanine: Phenylalanine act as a precursor to certain vital neurotransmitters like dopamine, norepinephrine, epinephrine and tyrosine.
+Phenylalanine is a precursor to neurotransmitters like dopamine, norepinephrine, epinephrine, and tyrosine.
 It also plays a crucial role in synthesizing proteins and amino acids.

-8. Tryptophan: As the sole precursor of serotonin, tryptophan is an essential factor in mood, behaviour, cognition and maintaining a healthy nitrogen balance in the body.
+As the sole precursor of serotonin, tryptophan is essential in mood, behavior, cognition, and maintaining a healthy nitrogen balance.

-9. Valine: Valine is one of three BCAAs that enhance energy, increase endurance, and aid in muscle tissue recovery and repair.
+Valine is one of three BCAAs (branched-chain amino acids) that enhance energy, increase endurance, and aid muscle tissue recovery and repair.

 Health benefits of supplementing with Essential Amino Acids (EAAs)

-1. Better muscle health: Studies suggest that EAA supplements with a regular exercise routine promote muscle gain while losing body fat.
+Studies suggest that taking essential amino acid (EAA) supplements and a regular exercise routine may promote muscle growth and development while reducing body fat.

-2. Prevent muscle loss: Essential amino acids are significant to prevent muscle breakdown and preserve lean body mass.
-They are also a boon for older adults on bed rest or recovering from prolonged illness.
+Essential amino acids are significant in preventing muscle breakdown and preserving lean body mass.
+They are especially beneficial for older adults on bed rest or recovering from prolonged illness.

-4. Promote sleep health: Essential amino acids like tryptophan and histidine help regulate the sleep-wake cycle and can reduce the symptoms of depression and uplift mood.
+Essential amino acids like tryptophan and histidine help regulate the sleep-wake cycle and have been shown to reduce symptoms of depression and improve mood.

 Dietary sources of Essential Amino Acids (EAAs)